aces/Loris-MRI/docs/scripts_md/Element.md

 INPUTS:
   - $OUT  : output file
-  - $bytes: number of bytes (2 for shorts 4 for ints) in the field
+  - $bytes: number of bytes (2 for shorts 4 for integers) in the field

 ### readFloat($IN, $format, $len)